reisenberger/architecture-center/docs/guide/architecture-styles/cqrs.md

 ## Benefits

 - **Simpler models**.
 Most of the transactional business logic goes into the write model.
 The read model is relatively simple and lightweight.
 - **Security**.
-It’s easier to ensure that only the right domain entities are performing writes on the data.
+It's easier to ensure that only the right domain entities are performing writes on the data.
 - **Separation of read and write workloads** This allows each workload to be scaled independently, and may result in fewer lock contentions.
 - **Simpler queries**.
 By storing a materialized view in the read database, the application can avoid complex joins when querying.